cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 by installing the corresponding component testing plugin.
 Read more about Cypress plugins in our [plugins guide](/guides/tooling/plugins-guide).
-For example, if you are using Create React App, you will need to use the `react-scripts` plugin as shown below in your `cypress/plugins/index.js` file.
+For example, if you are using Create React App, you will need to use the `react-scripts` plugin as shown below.

+Note we have a conditional check against `config.testingType`.
+This is useful if your project is using the legacy plugins file for the End-to-end runner, and you don't want them to conflict.

 ### React (using CRA)